-- Fixed assets include specifically (land & buildings) unregistered assets by an amount EGP 371,833 thousand, legal procedures are being undertaken to register them.

-- The cost of depreciation includes the value of which is charged to the deferred revenue account, and represents the cost of depreciation of the gifted asset to the bank.
+- Fixed assets include specifically (land & buildings) unregistered assets by an amount EGP 358,087 thousand, legal procedures are being undertaken to register them. - The cost of depreciation includes amount by 2,794 thousand EGP this value was charged to the deferred revenue account, and represents the cost of depreciation of the gifted asset to the bank.